vedanshxv/OS-Project-3/devlog.md

 Reflection on the session: I achieved my goal and tested the functionality thoroughly.
 Handling binary data and ensuring robust validation were challenges, but I now feel prepared to tackle the next steps.

 What I plan to do next: I plan to implement the insert command to add key-value pairs to the B-tree and save them to the index file efficiently.

+## Nov 29, 12:03 PM

+Before starting this session, I reviewed the requirements for implementing the insert command.
+My thoughts so far are that the project is becoming more complex as I move into operations involving the B-tree structure, but the initial groundwork on file management will make this manageable.

+For this session I plan to implement insert command.
+My goal is to allow users to add key-value pairs into the index file, initializing the root node if it doesn't exist and setting up placeholder logic for future node handling.
+This will help prepare the structure for full B-tree operations in next coding sesisons.